Advertiser Disclosure

 • When is the next flight that the airline is confirming your seat on?

 It’s important to ask these questions because there is not a standard form or amount of compensation that the DOT mandates.
-Airlines have the flexibility to negotiate with prospective volunteers so you should know what you’re agreeing to before giving up your seat.
+Airlines have the flexibility to negotiate with prospective volunteers, so you should know what you’re agreeing to before giving up your seat.
 If the airline offers a free flight or free transportation as compensation, ask if there are any restrictions when redeeming these forms of compensation.

 Involuntary Bumping

-If you are involuntarily bumped, the DOT requires each airline to compensate involuntarily bumped passengers via check or cash.
+The DOT requires each airline to compensate involuntarily bumped passengers via check or cash.
 The amount you receive from the airline depends on the price of the ticket you purchased and the length of the delay.

-• If you arrive at your destination within 1 hour of your original scheduled arrival time, you will not be compensated
+• If you arrive at your destination within 1 hour of your original scheduled arrival time, you will not be compensated.

-• If you’re on an award flight or bought a ticket through a consolidator, you will be compensated for the price of your same fare class for your flight
+• If you’re on an award flight or bought a ticket through a consolidator, you will be compensated for the price of your same fare class for your flight.

-• If you paid additional charges for seats, checked baggage, Wi-Fi, etc., and did not receive those services on your rebooked flight or were required to pay for those services again, you will be compensated for the price of those optional services
+• If you paid additional charges for seats, checked baggage, Wi-Fi, etc., and did not receive those services on your rebooked flight or were required to pay for those services again, you will be compensated for the price of those optional services.

 Unfortunately, there are conditions and exceptions to the compensation rules above.
 You will not be compensated if:

-• You do not have a confirmed reservation
+• You do not have a confirmed reservation.

-• You miss your check-in deadline
+• You miss your check-in deadline.

-• You booked a chartered flight and are bumped
+• You booked a chartered flight and are bumped.

-• You booked a flight with fewer than 30 seats
+• You booked a flight with fewer than 30 seats.

 • You booked an international flight inbound to the U.S.